batden/extinguish/README.md

 This creates a new hidden folder named **.extinguish** in your home directory.

-Copy the file extinguish.sh from this new folder to your download folder.
+Copy the extinguish.sh file from this new folder to your download folder.

-Now change to the download folder and make the script executable:
+Navigate to the download folder and make the script executable:

 ```bash
 chmod +x extinguish.sh